Last Updated on September 30, 2022 by Jim Ferri

 Treated Like Pets

-When they were initially bred centuries ago, all Lipizzaners were different colors.
+When initially bred centuries ago, all Lipizzaners were different colors.
 Local mythology, however, says the Habsburg emperors may have wanted a white horse because the color signified being divine or godlike.
 They’re born brown and then turn lighter, usually between four and eight years of age.

 The Classical Riding School at the Lipica Stud Farm